lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Maintaining clear cleanup mechanisms for test resources
 - Standardized API path convention to use `/v1` prefix for all endpoints
 - Standardized on snake_case for all database property names
-- Using `xdist_group` markers and careful fixture design to manage E2E test isolation for shared resources (Qdrant, Neo4j).
+- Using `xdist_group` markers and careful fixture design to manage E2E test isolation for shared resources (Qdrant, Neo4j)
+- Implementing reusable test fixtures to ensure proper database connections in E2E tests

 ## Tech Stack
 - Backend: FastAPI (Python)